How to apply

 Grant Cycles

+Our annual grant cycle will open on September 1, 2025.
 We look forward to receiving your creative proposals.
 We always welcome your questions in order to assist you with your application.
 Please review eligibility requirements carefully, as well as our stated priorities.
 Note: you do NOT need to be a registered nonprofit.

 Grant Eligibility